vladluca70/IoT_Project/README.md

 - a **PowerPoint presentation** used for oral presentation of the topic

 ## 📁 Project Structure
-├── scientific_research.pdf         (Scientific research in LaTeX)
+- `scientific_research.pdf` – Scientific research in LaTeX
-├── Scientific_research_slides.pptx (PowerPoint presentation for the scientific research) └── iot_smart_school.pkt            (Smart School project made in Cisco Packet Tracer)
+- `Scientific_research_slides.pptx` – PowerPoint presentation for the scientific research
+- `iot_smart_school.pkt` – Smart School project made in Cisco Packet Tracer          (Smart School project made in Cisco Packet Tracer)

 ## 🛠️ Technologies Used